IBM/IBM-function-webapp/README.md

 * Click on `login` button first to invoke the oauth action.
 Then click the `Invoke Protected Action` to invoke the protected action.
 ![result](screenshots/web-app.png)

 Credits
 ================================================================================

-Thank you to Nick Mitchell and Lionel Villard for their work on the open source project [openwhisk-oauth](https://github.com/starpit/openwhisk-oauth), especially for the OAuth login functionality.
+This developer code pattern is created by Niklas Heidloff.
+Thanks to Nick Mitchell and Lionel Villard for their work on the open source project [openwhisk-oauth](https://github.com/starpit/openwhisk-oauth), especially for the OAuth login functionality.